Group test: Saddlebags

-Verdict: a handsome, capacious companion for a civilised ride.
+Verdict: A handsome, capacious companion for a civilised ride.

 This limited-edition example of the 9-litre Barley saddlebag wears a very fine Harris tweed coat that nicely sets off the black cotton duck of the body.
 Given tweed’s reputation for shrugging off dirt, it would surely cope admirably with a serious session of rough-stuffing.

 It is, therefore, surprisingly light at just over 600g, although this jumps to over 1kg if attached by the Seatpost Quick Release carrier (£30).
 This is sturdy and effective and it sidesteps the issue of bag loops on the saddle, but it lacks the charm of the bag itself.

-Verdict: a traditional saddlebag with traditional virtues and more.
+Verdict: A traditional saddlebag with traditional virtues and more.

 Everything about this bag suggests ‘performance’, from the sleek, round-nosed shape and high-tech fabric right through to the aggressively-styled flip lever on its seatpost attachment strap.
-It’s light, it’s completely waterproof, and it’s about as close to ‘aero’ as a saddlebag can get.
+It’s light, completely waterproof, and about as close to ‘aero’ as a saddlebag can get.

 The shape also gives it something of a rear mudguard effect; in fact, just about the only minus point, from the performance cyclist’s point of view, has to be the 2.5kg weight limit.
 Or maybe not, given the effect of excess weight.

-Fitment is a breeze: adjust the strap length using the clever integral ratchet, wrap it around the post and flip the lever.
+Fitting is a breeze: adjust the strap length using the clever integral ratchet, wrap it around the post and flip the lever.
 Clothing can be stowed under an elasticated strap on top and there are two internal pouches to hold smaller items.
 And it’s made to Ortlieb’s usual impeccable standards.

-Verdict: built for speed and convenience.
+Verdict: Built for speed and convenience.